Zebra: In-Context Generative Pretraining for Solving Parametric PDEs

-A detailed description of the datasets is provided in \Cref{section:dataset-details}, and a summary of the number of environments used during training, the number of trajectories sharing the same dynamics, and the varying PDE parameters across environments is presented in \Cref{tab:dataset_summary}.
-For testing, we evaluate all methods on trajectories with new initial conditions on unseen environments.
-Specifically, we used 120 new environments for the 2D datasets and 12 for the 1D datasets, with each environment containing 10 trajectories.
+A detailed description of the datasets is provided in \Cref{section:dataset-details}, while \Cref{tab:dataset_summary} summarizes the number of environments used during training, the number of trajectories sharing the same dynamics, and the varying PDE parameters across environments.
+For testing, all methods are evaluated on trajectories with new initial conditions in previously unseen environments.
+These unseen environments include trajectories with both novel initial conditions and varying parameters, which remain within the training distribution for in-distribution evaluation and extend beyond it for out-of-distribution testing.
+For each testing, we use 120 unseen environments for the 2D datasets and 12 for the 1D datasets, with each environment containing 10 trajectories.